-Why North Sea Jazz Festival is the must-go European festival of 2020
+Why North Sea Jazz Festival is the must-go European festival of the summer

 If there is one music festival you to go to this summer, make it Rotterdam’s North Sea Jazz Festival.
 The 2020 festival will be taking place during the weekend of July 10 – 12 at the Ahoy in Rotterdam.